Skip to main content

 • Cervical cancer screenings and pregnancy tests

-• Outreach to sex workers through a combination of preventive, capacity building, and economic empowerment (Table Banking) initiatives
+• Outreach to sex workers through a combination of preventive, capacity building, and economic empowerment (table banking) initiatives

 Further Reading: